Saturday, June 30, 2012

 1⁄2 bunch parsley, chopped

 Heat oil in a large pot over medium heat.
 Add onions and cook, stirring often, for about 2 minutes.
 Add carrots, celery, green pepper, spring onion and fennel and cook, stirring often, for about 5 minutes.
-Add crushed tomatoes, tomato paste, 2 cups water, bay leaves, oregano, thyme, basil, and cayenne and season to taste with salt and pepper.
+Add crushed tomatoes, 2 cups water, bay leaves, oregano, thyme, basil, and cayenne and season to taste with salt and pepper.
 Bring to a boil, reduce heat to low, and simmer, stirring occasionally, for 2 hours.

 Transfer seafood to pot with sauce, and add crabmeat, cover, and simmer for 10–15 minutes.